Amazon Tutorials

 Frequently Asked Questions

-- Manual Touchpoints: If you download more than 2 CSVs weekly, automate it.
+- Manual Touchpoints: Count how many CSVs are downloaded weekly.
+If it is more than two, automate it.

-- Data Lag: Check if your Sheets match Shopify right now.
+- Data Lag: Check if your "Total Sales" in Sheets matches Shopify's dashboard right now.

-- Speed Test: Time how long it takes to generate a 30-day report.
+- Speed Test: Time how long it takes to generate a net revenue report for the last 30 days.

 Leave a Reply